 The left or right turn signal indicator blinks when you signal a lane change or turn.
-If an indicator does not blink or blinks rapidly, it usually means one of the turn signal bulbs is burned out (see page 264).
+If an indicator does not blink or blinks rapidly, it usually means one of the turn signal bulbs is burned out (see pages 266 and 268).
 Replace the bulb as soon as possible, since other drivers cannot see that you are signaling.